Workstream: Final conference March 31st

 My role as a NERC fellow is to address these challenges by acting as a catalyst integrating multiple planning policy and practice viewpoints across key stakeholders who use/shape the planning system.
-These participants will co-produce the projects outputs within a managed process that is developmental, pragmatic and peer reviewed; delivering a suite of guidance, tools and resources that mainstream GI in policy and decision making.
+These participants will co-produce the projects outputs within a managed process that is developmental, pragmatic and peer reviewed; delivering a suite of guidance, tools and resources that help mainstream GI in policy and decision making.

 In support of these goals, I have teamed up with the Town and Country Planning Association, a recognized NGO champion and thought leader in GI innovation, policy, research and practice in a 3 year secondment.

-My KE workplan is built on 7 workstreams (WS) which provide a coherent framework to address the 4 challenges.
+My KE workplan is built on 6 workstreams (WS) which provide a coherent framework to address the 4 challenges.

 Workstream 1 Key Research on Green Infrastructure: what is the science tellling us?

 Workstream 2 Key Policy and Practice on Green Infrastructure: what are the experiences from policy and practice tellling us?

 Workstream 3 Mind the Gap: where are the key gaps between research and practice in Green Infrastructure?

 Workstream 4 Understanding our growing Environmental Vocabulary in England